The Worshipful Company of Turners holds its turning competitions every two years. They attract entries from turners of all ages and skill.

 The Worshipful Company of Turners’ competitions

-These competitions are open to everyone (except for the Bert Marsh competitions)
+These competitions are open to all turners normally resident in the United Kingdom (except for the Bert Marsh competitions)

 - Master’s Plain Turning Competition: A pair of items, not necessarily matching